 By Sameer Arshad Khatlani

-The house was being done up when I spent a day in the central Iraqi city as part of a media delegation in February 2016.
-It was turned into a museum in memory of the originator of the basis of the contemporary Iranian political system—Ayatollah Ruhollah Khomeini.
+In the alleys ringing the shrine of the Prophet’s son-in-law, Caliph Ali, in Iraq’s Najaf, a small house has been the focus of attention.
+A small doorway leads to the dwelling, where a room is only big enough to have a carpet to sit on.
+The rest of the house comprises a library and a prayer chamber.
+The house was being done up when I spent a day in Najaf as part of a media delegation in 2016.
+It was turned into a museum in memory of the originator of the basis of the Iranian political system—Ayatollah Ruhollah Khomeini.

-Khomeini maintained a low profile in Najaf.
-He mostly focussed on developing his idea of governance wilayat al-faqih (the rule of the jurist theory) during his 15-year exile there.
-Khomeini implemented the theory in Iran after leading the revolution to oust the Shah in 1979.
+Khomeini maintained a low profile in Najaf and focused on developing his idea of governance, wilayat al-faqih (the rule of the jurist theory) during a 15-year exile.
+Ayatollah Ruhollah Khomeini implemented the theory in Iran after leading the revolution to oust the Shah in 1979.
+Elections have been regularly held in Iran, and both reformists and hardliners have been elected to Iran’s top political posts.
+But the basis for the Iranian political system remains the same—wilayat al-faqih.

-Ebrahim Raisi’s victory in the 2021 Iranian presidential election brought the country’s reformist and hardline binary back under the spotlight.
-The ‘hardline’ Raisi replaced a ‘reformist’ Hasan Rouhani.
-But nothing really changes because the core of the system remains the same.
-It vests the real powers in the supreme leader Ali Khamenei.
+Wilayat al-faqih vests a supreme leader with absolute political and legal authority, giving him the right to arbitrate the state’s matters.
+It provides for a Council of Guardians, which vets new laws and parliamentary candidates.
+Ebrahim Raisi’s victory in the 2021 Iranian presidential election brought the country’s reformist and hardline binary under the spotlight.
+The ‘hardline’ Raisi replaced the ‘reformist’ Hassan Rouhani.
+But nothing changed because the core of the system remains the same.
+It vests the real powers in the supreme leader, Ayatollah Ali Khamenei.

 Power Of Symbols

-Sheikh Fazlollah Nuri, one of Khomeini’s ideological heroes, and Ayatollah Kashani Khomeini formulated a similar idea in the early 20th century.
-But Aslan notes that wilayat al-faqih proposed two ‘startling modifications’ to traditional Shia doctrine and concentrated absolute authority in the hands of a single cleric, instead of all qualified clerics.
+Author Reza Aslan writes that Khomeini unabashedly injected his moral authority into the state’s socio-political machinations by understanding and tapping into the power of religious symbols to mobilise people steeped in Shia ideals, transforming Iran into his vision of theocratic rule.
+In the early 20th century, Sheikh Fazlollah Nuri, one of Khomeini’s ideological heroes, and Ayatollah Kashani Khomeini formulated a similar idea.
+But Aslan notes that Wilayat al-faqih proposed two ‘startling modifications’ to traditional Shia doctrine, concentrating absolute authority in the hands of a cleric instead of all qualified clerics.

-Khomeini argued when a learned jurist stands up for the establishment and organisation of the government, he will have all the rights in society’s affairs that the Prophet enjoyed.
-Aslan writes this was an astounding assertion and a radical religious innovation’ in Shiaism.
+Ayatollah Ruhollah Khomeini argued that when a learned jurist establishes and organises the government, he will have all the rights in society’s affairs that the Prophet enjoyed.
+Aslan writes that this was an astounding assertion and a radical religious innovation in Shiaism.
+Most Iranian ayatollahs rejected Khomeini’s doctrine, arguing that clerics must preserve the state’s spiritual character but could not run it.

+The dissenting ayatollahs insisted it merely replaced one form of tyranny with another.
+Khomeini countered his critics by broadening his appeal.
+He couched his theology in populist rhetoric.
 Khomeini wooed Leftists by calling for an uprising of the oppressed masses, and secular nationalists by alluding to Iran’s fabled past.
-Aslan writes Khomeini did this ‘while purposely obscuring the details of his political philosophy.’
+Aslan writes that Khomeini did this purposely, obscuring the details of his political philosophy.

 Enduring Popularity

-His modest and almost unfurnished house in Najaf underscored for Khomeini’s followers visiting it his lack of interest in worldly possessions and commitment to a larger cause.
-Khomeini’s lifestyle for them continued to greatly enhance his appeal as a leader, who served the people.
+For all debates about his legacy, Khomeini’s popularity has endured almost four decades after he ushered in the revolution and created a state where he had final authority over civil, legal, and religious matters.
+His modest and almost unfurnished house in Najaf underscored for Khomeini’s followers his lack of interest in worldly possessions and commitment to a larger cause.
+Khomeini’s lifestyle continued to enhance his appeal as a leader who served the people.

 The Loudest Voice

 Khomeini passed away after leading Iran in fending off US-backed Saddam Hussein’s invasion for eight years.
 The 20th century’s longest war, which is estimated to have killed around a million, ended a year before his death.
-Iraq’s use of chemical weapons prompted Iran to accept an UN-brokered ceasefire in September 1988.
+Iraq’s use of chemical weapons prompted Iran to accept a UN-brokered ceasefire in September 1988.

 Against All Odds

+Iran has since the 1980s survived crippling American sanctions showing much resilience in retaining a sprawling industrial and scientific infrastructure and establishing the region’s most extensive manufacturing base.
+The base has propelled its growth as one of the world’s top steel, cement, and automobile manufacturers.
+Iran has featured among the leading countries in stem-cell research and nanotechnology.
 In 2012, Iran ranked as the world’s 17th biggest producer of scientific papers, above Turkey and Israel.
-Iranian universities have produced top scientists, including the first woman Fields Medal winner Maryam Mirzakhani.
+Iranian universities have produced top scientists, including the first woman Fields Medal winner, Maryam Mirzakhani.

+Years of vigorous economic growth even qualified Iran as a Goldman Sachs star economy member.
+Iran has accelerated connectivity and invested heavily in developing a robust internet infrastructure.
 Iran began developing drone technology during the war with Iraq.
 It has since developed both surveillance and attack drones despite sanctions.
 Iran has facilitated Russian use of drones in Ukraine and sent trainers and tactical advisers to assist the Russians

 In October 2022, air raid sirens were back in Ukrainian cities in a grim reminder of the early days of Russia’s war on Ukraine.
 Drones destroyed power grids and electricity substations, water pipelines, rail lines, dams, and other critical infrastructure.
 Russia is believed to have ordered 1,700 Iranian Shahed-136 drones, nicknamed ‘lawn mowers’ or ‘mopeds’ due to their incessant buzzing sound.